Vaelatern/necessary-evil/README.markdown

  * `fault` handling code is now in its own namespace: `necessary-evil.fault`
  * `necessary-evil.fault` now includes `attempt-all` macro to stream line writing code that may generate faults in multiple stages.

+## Notes

+Laurent Petit has a recipe for making [Make a SSL certificate visible to your app](https://gist.github.com/e3b6d07cbc8b26373deb).
+This may be relevant if you wish to secure your api with HTTPS and are not running your application behind another web server.

 ## Thanks